Wake Forest University Department of Counseling

 Discussions

 Discussions serve as the main vehicle for communication between students in the class.
 Using the forums, information will be shared, concepts will be discussed, and opinions expressed.
-Throughout this course you will complete the following Discussions:
+Throughout this course students will complete the following Discussions:

 Assignments